viroroi-pub/Egypt/README.md

 ## 📝 License

 MIT License.
-If you use this code in academic work, please cite the paper *“A Computationally Validated Integrated Edge‑Ramp Theory for the Construction of the Great Pyramid of Giza.”*
+If you use this code in academic work, please cite the paper *“A computational framework for evaluating an edge-integrated, multi-ramp construction model of the Great Pyramid of Giza.”*